 - Beginning at one side of the room, after listening to the slide whistle pattern, a student moves across to the other side mimicking the pattern played.
 This could be done one student at a time or a small group of 2, 3, or 4 at a time.
 It’s lots of fun mixing up legato, staccato, fast, and slow patterns all to encourage hopping, jumping, skipping, walking, slithering, sliding, twirling and more using direct/indirect and high/low locomotor movements.

-As you can probably tell, I like to use a variety of smooth, sharp, sustained, ascending, descending and combination patterns.
-I start with short and simple (about 1 second long, using only 1 pattern) and increase to longer and more complex patterns (4+ seconds using multiple, connected patterns) as the year goes on.
+As you can probably tell, I like to use a variety of patterns from smooth to detached, quick or sustained, ascending, descending and more!
+I start short and simple (about 2 beats long, using only 1 pattern) and gradually increase to longer and more complex patterns (4-8 beats long, using multiple, connected patterns) as the year goes on.
 These activities are great opportunities for vocal and movement exploration and allows for performance assessment in a super fun way.
-These slide whistle activities also make great “5 minute fillers” for when there’s an emergency drill or assembly that’s eaten up a large chunk of the music period, leaving only a few minutes of class time.
+These slide whistle activities also make great “5 minute fillers” for situations like when you're waiting for the classroom teacher to return at the end of the period or for when an assembly has eaten up a large chunk of the music period, leaving only a few minutes of class time.

 Looking for some fun and unique pattern cards to use?

 Check out the "Exploration Cards" resource in the Cart Closet!